akell47/GIS/DigitalGovSummitnotes.md

 - Employee Town Halls - how can IT help better serve your customers
 - no leadership invited - feedback will be more candid
 -  what issues have been preventing you from providing for your customers - legal, political, social, budget
-- DNR - lot of geospatial data - georgia outdoor map
+- DNR - lot of geospatial data - Georgia Outdoor Map
 - large amount of budget spend on geospacial data development over the last 20 yrs. - Town Halls told us this data was needed but difficult to fine
 - DNR created a reliable, convenient, easy-to-find way to access consolidated information about what services DNR provides in the state
 - brought disparate data sources and formats that were distributed across many screens into one correlated display method - Mobile Enabled